 - leaning towards you while they’re sitting in the highchair

 - opening their mouth as you’re about to feed them.

 Signs your baby is no longer interested include:

 - pushing the spoon away

-- clamping his mouth shut.
+- clamping their mouth shut.

-By the time your baby is 12 months old, she should be eating the same foods that the rest of the family is eating.
+By the time your baby is 12 months old, they should be eating the same foods that the rest of the family is eating.
 But you might still need to chop some foods into smaller pieces and cook vegetables until they’re soft.